shukriadams/haku/README.md

 - shims for standard camera hardware to emulate Phonegap drivers.

-Basic set up
+System set up
 ------------
-This will get you set up so you can get Haku running in a web browser, and compile your Haku application so it's ready to compile to a Phonegap app.

 Haku has the following system dependencies
 - Nodejs (for Bower and Grunt, installer from http://nodejs.org)
 - Ruby (for changing Foundation with Compass, installer at https://www.ruby-lang.org)
 - Bower : "npm install -g bower"